SalishSeaCast/docs/code-notes/nemo_3.4_westgrid.rst

 Notes on Downloading/Running NEMO 3.4 on Jasper
 ===============================================

-Note, this set-up runs on one core on one processor.
+Set-up for runs on one processor or multiprocessors included.

 Getting your Jasper Shell Ready
 -------------------------------